 Y’all know how much I love baking, especially quick breads to savor and share!
 Quick breads use baking soda and baking powder instead of yeast as leavening, and therefore require no kneading or rising time.
 They’re easy, versatile and flavorful; perfect for breakfast, snacks and gifts, they’re a staple in our house.
 Pumpkin Bread is one of the tastiest ways to welcome autumn (my favorite time of year); that’s why I’m happily sharing it in Direct Magazine’s September issue of The Recipe Box!

 Just in time for the end of summer vacation and back to school – a return to “our regularly scheduled programming”, here is a charming cookbook filled with delicious, nutritious, simple recipes, using ingredients you probably already have in your kitchen!

-Disclosure: OXO provided the featured kitchen tools for me to use and review for this post.
-I was not compensated in any other way, and all the opinions are my own.
+Disclaimer: Melissa’s Produce provided a copy of 101 Asian Dishes You Need to Cook Before You Die and produce for me to cook with.
+I was not compensated in any other way, and all opinions are my own.